abhijat01/py4kids.l1.2019/module-01/README.md

 # Installing github

-You will find it useful to download programs and homework assignments using git instead of relying on the email etc. Kids do not need to commit codes, they just need to download the latest version using git clone.
-Pycharm comes with a built in git client but we do not really need to use it since kids won't be committing anything at present.
+You will find it useful to download programs and homework assignments using git instead of relying on  email or google drive.
+Kids do not need to commit code, they just need to download the latest version using git clone.
+Pycharm also comes with a built in git client bnt  will post instructions for the command line git.
+Download and install the "windows setup" and not the "portable" distribution. from https://git-scm.com/download/win .